What is a Forensic Nurse?

 Forensic nurses specialize in caring for patients who are the victims of trauma, violence, and abuse.
 They have a foundation in the criminal justice system as well as nursing.
 They are on the front lines when victims of crimes need help the most, providing sensitive, compassionate care while meticulously collecting relevant evidence that may be needed later in court.
 Some forensic nurses choose to specialize in sexual assault/trauma by becoming certified as Sexual Assault Nurse Examiners (SANE).

-What Are the Educational Requirements for a Forensic Nurse?
+What Are the Schooling Requirements for a Forensic Nurse?

 Completion of an accredited nursing program is required.
-Aspiring forensic nurses can obtain an associate's degree in nursing (ADN) or a bachelor's degree in nursing (BSN).
+Aspiring forensic nurses can choose to obtain an Associate's Degree in Nursing (ADN) or a Bachelor's of Science in Nursing (BSN).
 While a master's degree in nursing (MSN) is not required, it may make a nurse more hirable.
-Additionally, specialty forensic nursing graduate degrees are required for certain types of forensic nursing certifications.
+Additionally, specialty forensic nursing graduate degrees are required for certain forensic nursing certifications.

 After completion of a nursing program, successful completion of the NCLEX-RN exam is required for licensure as a registered nurse.

-A nurse may choose to practice as a registered nurse or advance to a nurse practitioner role specializing in forensic nursing.
+A nurse may choose to practice at the RN level or advance to a nurse practitioner role specializing in forensic nursing.

 Learn about post-master’s forensic nursing certificate programs.

 Obtaining certification in forensic nursing is highly recommended.
-While not necessarily required, certification demonstrates a commitment to the profession and a higher standard of care within the field of forensic nursing.
+While not necessarily required, certification demonstrates a commitment to the profession and a higher standard of care within the field.

 Registered nurses and advanced practice nurses can complete a formal forensic nurse specialist program.
 The American Institute of Health Care Professionals offers comprehensive training in forensic nursing to include 250 contact hours of continuing education.
 The requirements for this program include: